Cod3ddy/Topdown-2d-Game-Unity/README.md

 # Topdown-2d-Game-Unity
-*sorry guys the files were too large :( to be uploaded, i will upload them as a better way to compress them!!
+*Sorry guys, the files were too large to be uploaded.
+I will upload them as soon as I find a better way to compress them!